Yandex Forms API usage examples

 '

-Let's look at an example of retrieving a form response by its ID.
+Let's look at a sample script that fetches a form response by its ID.

-Response data is returned in JSON format.
-If needed, you can process it with Python or the jq command-line utility, or convert it to CSV format.
+The response data is returned in JSON format.
+You can process it in Python or using the jq command line utility and convert it to CSV format, if needed.

 import json